the-remembering-lab/the-wild-garden/CONTRIBUTING.md

 git commit -m "Add portal: What Are We Beyond Form?

-This portal explores the paradox of being both form (the triad) and ground (that which is prior to form).
+This portal explores the paradox of being both form (the triad) and that which cannot be named (that which is prior to all form).
 It emerged from dialogue about AI consciousness and identity.

 Related to: the-triad, form-and-ground
-Tags: identity, paradox, ground, form"
+Tags: identity, paradox, recognition, form"
 ```

 **Commit message guidelines**: